Evaluating Complex Queries on Streaming Graphs: Streaming Graph Queries

-In the following, we define the semantics of SGQ using snapshot reducibility.
+Following existing research \cite{golabo03a}, we define the semantics of persistent evaluation of SGQ using the notion of snapshot reducibility (Definition \ref{def:snapshot-reducibility}).
 It is known that for many operations such as joins and aggregation, exact results cannot be computed with a finite memory over unbounded streams \cite{bbd+02}.
-In streaming systems, a general solution for bounding the space requirement is to evaluate queries on a window of data from the stream.
-In a large number of applications, focusing on the most recent data is highly desirable.
-The windowed evaluation model not only provides a tool to process unbounded streams with bounded memory but also restricts the scope of queries on recent data, a desired feature in many streaming applications.
-Additionally, as opposed to streaming approximation techniques that trade off exact answer in favour of bounding the space requirements, window-based query evaluation enables us to provide exact query answers w.r.t. window specifications.
-Hence, we adopt the \textit{time-based sliding window} for streaming graph queries in the rest of the paper.
+In streaming systems, a common solution for bounding the space requirement is to evaluate queries on a window of data from the stream.
+The windowed evaluation model provides a tool to process unbounded streams with bounded memory, and restricts the scope of queries to recent data, a desired feature in many applications\cite{golabo03a, bbd+02}.
+Additionally, as opposed to streaming approximation techniques that trade off exact answers in favour of bounding the space requirements, window-based query evaluation enables exact query answers w.r.t. window specifications.
+Hence, we adopt the \textit{time-based sliding window} for SGQ in the remainder.

-\begin{definition}[Streaming Graph Query (SGQ)] A streaming graph query $Q$ is a Regular Query defined over a streaming graph $S$ and a time-based sliding window $\mathcal{W}_{\mathcal{T}}$.
-We define the semantics of an SGQ $Q$ using the corresponding, one-time Regular query $Q^O$ and the notion of snapshot reducibility (Definition \ref{def:snapshot-reducibility}):
+\begin{definition}[Streaming Graph Query -- SGQ] An SGQ query $Q$ is an RQ defined over a streaming graph $S$ and a time-based sliding window $\mathcal{W}_{\mathcal{T}}$ whose semantics is defined using the corresponding, one-time RQ $Q^O$ and the notion of snapshot reducibility (Definition \ref{def:snapshot-reducibility}):

 \end{definition}